UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/vaccinationsDaily.md

 #### Scotland

 Vaccinations that were carried out in Scotland are reported in the Vaccination Management Tool.
 Data is extracted at 08:30 on the date of report.
 No data is reported on weekends.
+The newly reported number published on Mondays will include vaccinations reported over the preceding weekend.

 #### Wales

 Vaccinations that were carried out in Wales are reported in the Welsh Immunisation System.
 Data is extracted at 22:00 on the day prior to the date of report.
 No data is reported on weekends.
+The newly reported number published on Mondays will include vaccinations reported over the preceding weekend.